 Did you know whole wheat flour is rich in dietary fibre content when compared to maida?
-The Dietary fibres in atta increase the weight of your feces and soften it.
+The Dietary fibres in atta increase the weight of your faeces and soften it.

-Due to this fact, it helps in the easy movement of the feces in the intestinal tract with fewer strains preventing the problem of constipation.
+Due to this fact, it helps in the easy movement of the faeces in the intestinal tract with fewer strains preventing the problem of constipation.